 One of the most treasured destinations in the South, Atlanta is filled with unbelievable accommodations that can help bring your dream vacation to life.

-A true representation of luxurious boutique hotels in the South, the Stonehurst Place Bed and Breakfast is the perfect stay for travelers looking to enjoy the finer side of Atlanta.
-This timeless family home has been transformed into an elegant and upscale retreat offering an ideal level of hospitality to add that perfect finishing touch to your well-deserved holiday.
-Within walking distance of several of Midtown’s best restaurants and museums, this iconic hotel will leave you wanting for nothing.
+A true representation of luxurious boutique hotels in the South, the Stonehurst Place Bed & Breakfast is the perfect stay for travelers looking to enjoy the finer side of Atlanta.
+This timeless family home has been transformed into an elegant and upscale retreat offering an ideal level of hospitality to add that perfect finishing touch to your well-deserved vacation.
+It's within walking distance of several of Midtown’s best restaurants and museums.

 The Kimpton Sylvan Hotel

-Located in the heart of Atlanta’s iconic Buckhead neighborhood, the Kimpton Sylvan Hotel effortlessly combines marvelous mid-century style with every modern, state-of-the-art convenience.
-With nearly 5,000 square feet of picturesque gardens complete with a glistening outdoor pool, this world-class hotel offers a warm and welcoming rest from the busy city.
+Located in the heart of Atlanta’s Buckhead neighborhood, The Kimpton Sylvan Hotel effortlessly combines marvelous mid-century style with modern, state-of-the-art conveniences.
+With nearly 5,000 square feet of picturesque gardens and a glistening outdoor pool, this hotel offers a warm and welcoming rest from the busy city.

 An affordable, cool and contemporary hotel, this is the perfect accommodation for younger travelers looking for a casual and convenient stay.
-Connecting guests to local music, culture and events, the Reverb strives to encourage social collision and engaging guest experiences.
-The hotel’s minimalist style and enhanced common spaces make it the perfect place to pick up a guitar and enjoy everything this immersive destination has to offer.
+Connecting guests to local music, culture and events, the Reverb by Hard Rock strives to encourage social interactions and engaging guest experiences.
+The hotel’s minimalist style and enhanced common spaces make it the perfect place to enjoy everything this immersive destination has to offer.

 Where to Eat in Atlanta

-An undeniable culinary mecca, Atlanta has cultivated a flavor to proudly call its own.
-In a city filled with world-class dining destinations and innovative eateries, epicureans will fall in love with the innumerable gastronomic opportunities around every corner.
+In a city filled with world-class dining destinations and innovative eateries, epicureans will fall in love with Atlanta's innumerable gastronomic opportunities around every corner.

 Mary Mac’s Tea Room